 Normally pregnancies last for around thirty-eight to forty weeks.
 The best way of estimating as to when your pregnancy is due is to count to forty weeks from the starting date of your last period.
 This is the method used by gynaecologists for estimating the same.
 But it is also important to keep in mind that it is a normal phenomenon for the delivery to take place a week or two before or after the predicted date.

-The pregnancy calculator subtracts three months from the first day of your last menstrual period and then adding seven days to it.
+The pregnancy calculator or pregnancy confirm calculator or pregnancy due date calculator subtracts three months from the first day of your last menstrual period and then adding seven days to it.
 And the result will be your due date.